radekgersz/ML2-final-project/README.md

 This is a final project for a Machine Learning 2 course at University of Warsaw.
 It's main purpose was to create a neural network able to recognize whether a skin change is malignant (cancerous) or benign (non cancerous).
 For now there is only one model but in the future the plan is to create a couple of different ones and test them.
 I'm also going to try and download a ready model and use it for classification

+## Input data
+The input data comes from kaggle dataset https://www.kaggle.com/datasets/fanconic/skin-cancer-malignant-vs-benign.
+I am not the owner od the dataset and do not claim rights to it.
+The dataset description is available under the link I provided.
+I slightly modified the input data to be able to make different splits to test and training dataset to check the model performance on different dataset configurations.

 ## File Description

 ### Archive